quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
 The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry path identifiers.
 If for some reason ACK frames are received in 1RTT packets while the state of multipath negotiation is ambiguous, they MUST be interpreted as acknowledging packets sent on path number 0.

-After endpoints successfully negotiate multipath support, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets, and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.
+If endpoints negotiate multipath support with value 1 to use multiple packet number space, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets, and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.

 1-RTT packets sent to different paths SHOULD carry different connection identifiers, if a non-zero